rydmike/flex_color_scheme/README.md

      if you still use the old buttons.

-   * The default theme for Chips contain a design bug that makes the selected `ChoiceChip()` widget look disabled in dark mode, regardless if created with `ThemeData` or `ThemeData.from` factory.
+   * The default theme for Chips contain a design bug that makes the selected `ChoiceChip()` widget look disabled in dark-mode, regardless if created with `ThemeData` or `ThemeData.from` factory.
      See issue: https://github.com/flutter/flutter/issues/65663
      The used `ChipThemeData` modification fixes the issue.